hbc/knowledgebase/RNAVelocity/velocyto_tutorial.md

 # pip3 install scvelo
 ```

-## Make sure you have proper `10x` gtf and download repeat masking gtf from ensembl
+## Make sure you have the proper `10x` gtf and download repeat masking gtf from ensembl

 * You can acquire the 10x gtf for your particular experiment from the Bauer (or other) sequencing center
 * the repeat masking gtf can be downloaded from ucsc